 An early start helps to build children’s social and emotional capabilities enabling children to be happily engaged with others, to learn and fully develop.

-Disadvantaged children benefit significantly and the funded hours can help improve families daily routines.
+Children benefit significantly and the funded hours can help improve families daily routines.

 Your child will receive quality early learning opportunities which will help their: